SimoneArrigoni/US_pollution/README.md

 # US_pollution

-In this repository we make available the dataset we elaborated for Louisiana's pollution (Louisiana_dataset.csv), the one we used in our analysis.
+In this repository we make available the dataset we elaborated for Louisiana's pollution both with weekly and monthly frequency (Louisiana_dataset_weekly.csv and Louisiana_dataset_monthly.csv).

-We provide also the original dataset (pollution_us_2000_2016.csv)
+The file US_pollution_final.rmd (main) contains the script we used to elaborate the data and get the Louisiana_dataset.csv file

-The file US_pollution_final.rmd contains the script we used to elaborate the data and get the Louisiana_dataset.csv file
+Since the original dataset is rather large we provide the link to the source in the main script

 These files provide the basis for further analysis that will be carried out within the course of Time Series Analysis by Luca Badolato, Simone Arrigoni and Simone Valle.